 - Power usage: 240 watts.
 When connected to the GB-4000 265 watts.

 NEW REFLECTOR NOW COMES WITH THE GAS FILLED TUBE: The gas filled tube now has

-All products sold by AAA Production come with a one year parts and labor warranty and free
+All products sold by AAA Production come with two year parts and labor warranty and free

 technical support for as long as you own your instruments.
 See your distributor to purchase